MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 * **Data separation**: You can separate data from the layout in an Adaptive Card [template language](/adaptive-cards/templating/).
 Use the command `Adaptive Card: New Data File` to add a data file for a template.
 This generates an empty file where you can bind data to your Adaptive Card template.

-* **Integration with Teams Toolkit**: Allows Just-in-Time (JIT) installation of ACP when you're updating Adaptive Cards generated from Teams Toolkit project creation.
+* **Integration with Teams Toolkit**: Allows Just-in-Time (JIT) installation of Adaptive Card Previewer when you're updating Adaptive Cards generated from Teams Toolkit project creation.

   :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-preview-example.png" alt-text="Screenshot shows a sample preview of an Adaptive Card when updating an Adaptive Card." lightbox="../../assets/images/previewer-adaptive-card/acp-preview-example.png":::